 To set up a threshold that detects mobility, we conduct an empirical study.
-From our field experiments, we observe that when the tag is stationary, the phase measurement is highly concentrated.
-Specifically, the variance is only 2.2°, and the gap between the min value and max value is only 19° (0.33 radians), which only corresponds to 0.8 cm.
-Therefore, we set up a threshold $\theta{th} = 0.33$.
+Figure 8 shows 500 phase measurements when a tag is static.
+We observe that when the tag is stationary, the phase measurement is highly concentrated.
+Specifically, the variance is only $2.2^{\circ}$ , and the gap between the min value and max value is only 19°(0.33 radians), which only corresponds to 0.8 cm.
+Therefore, we set up a threshold $\theta{th} = 0.33$ .